MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/configure-search-for-multi-geo.md

 localization_priority: Normal
 f1.keywords:
 - NOCSH
 description: Learn how to configure search in a multi-geo environment.
-Only some clients, such as OneDrive for Business, can return results in a multi-geo environment.
+Only some clients, such as OneDrive, can return results in a multi-geo environment.
 ---

 # Configure Search for Microsoft 365 Multi-Geo